alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ## Camera sensor

-All the render settings required by third-party programs such as Apophysis and Fractorium are stored together with the fractal flames when they are saved from FLAM3H™.
+All the render settings required by third-party programs such as Apophysis and Fractorium are stored together with the fractal Flames when they are saved from FLAM3H™.

 A portion of the render parameters deal with the camera and how the fractal Flame you just saved is framed.